Last Updated on May 5, 2022

 25 Easy Ways To Simplify Your Life

-1. Set monthly goals.
+1. Set simple monthly goals.

 Instead of New Year’s resolutions, set yourself 1-3 goals each month.
 I’ve been setting three goals each month since January, and it’s allowed me to start new habits, break down larger goals into manageable chunks, and achieve things I’ve been meaning to do for a long time.